oQberto/tourist-agency/README.md

 The project utilizes the following technologies and libraries:

 * **Java 19**: As the primary programming language.
+* **Servlets**: For handling HTTP requests and responses, managing user sessions, and controlling the application's flow.
 * **Hibernate**: For working with the PostgreSQL database.
 * **PostgreSQL**: As the database for storing information about travel packages and users.
 * **Apache Tomcat 10.1.8**: For deploying the web application.